25 essential tips for driving in Portugal without losing your cool

 18. It’s not unusual to find cars and coaches parked on roundabouts but please don’t join them; it’s not just stupid, it’s illegal.

 19. Roundabouts may have lanes but don’t expect anyone to use them properly.
 If in doubt, do what everyone else does and stick to the outside lane until you find your exit.
-No one will indicate either so play it safe and only pull out when you are certain that there are no cars to your right.
+No one will indicate either so play it safe and only pull out when you are certain that there are no cars to your left.
 Even if you do see a flashing orange light, it’s best to ignore it and wait to see what the driver actually decides to do.

 Update for 2014: It’s now illegal to use the outside lane of roundabouts unless you intend to leave at the next exit.
 In practice, this means you need to be extra careful.
 Always give way to drivers already on the roundabout, whichever lane they are in and don’t expect the lanes to merge into exits as they do in the UK.
 You have to actively switch lanes in Portugal otherwise you’ll just end up driving in circles!